My Daily Writing Challenge in 365 Days

 Another point why TypeFaster may appeal to non-English writers is that it has support for multiple languages and keyboard layouts.
 Even if your language is not supported, like my native Estonian, it’s relatively easy to create your language file.

-When you create complex original content then the time it takes you to finish your 500 words may go up as much as 3 times.
+When you create complex original content then it takes a lot of time.
+The time it takes you to finish 500 “meaningful” words may be 3 times higher than usual.
 In cases like that, you mix research, thinking, and writing.
 The workload needed for original content may stretch your daily 500-word writing exercise well beyond one hour mark.

-The main problem is that when you need information, you don’t have, to complete a sentence or an idea, then you have to do research.
-Switching between different tasks breaks your focus and stops the train of thought.
+The main problem is research.
+If you need information to complete a sentence or an idea then you have to do research.
+Switching between writing and research breaks your focus and stops the train of thought.